 The river is also an excellent place to cool off during the hot summer months.
 Other activities on the river include various types of boating, including kayaking, paddleboarding, and whitewater rafting within the Poudre Canyon.

 Camping – There are both RV and tent sites available along the river and most are on a first come first served basis.
 For visitors who like to plan, there are four campgrounds on the river that offer reservations.
 These can be found at the Narrows, Ansel Watrous, Stove Prairie and Mountain Park campgrounds.

-Fishing – Fishing the Cache La Poudre can expect to catch brown trout, rainbow trout, cutbow trout and cutthroat trout.
+Fishing – Along the river, there are great spots for fishing, with numerous sites to pull off the highway.
+Some of the best locations for fly fishing is in Poudre Canyon as well as anywhere heading towards Poudre Lake.
+Fishing the Cache La Poudre can expect to catch brown trout, rainbow trout, cutbow trout and cutthroat trout.

 Whether you’re looking for a whitewater rafting adventure, excellent fishing spot or just a place to get away from it all, the Cache La Poudre offers it all.

 Passes thru: (following river west to east)

 Length: 126 miles